 Alcohol and drug addiction, also known as substance abuse or substance use disorder, is not a choice but rather a serious medical condition.
 Addiction does not discriminate and never looks the same.
-The first step in any successful, long-term rehabilitation program is detoxification.
+The first step in any successful, long-term substance abuse rehabilitation program is detox.

 However, different substances have different withdrawal symptoms that require unique detox timelines and methods.
 At Landmark Recovery, your health, safety, and success are our only priorities.
 Our Oklahoma City facility can help you on the path to recovery with medically supervised and medication-assisted detox.
 As part of our rehab services, we create a holistic treatment plan for your addiction that addresses both the physical effects and mental causes of addiction.